 Obviously, the answers are easier said than done.
 Besides, the predictable heavy cost, the most difficult thing is to find an impartial international authority and righteous leadership that would apply the same standards on all sides to lead this troubled world to safety.

 In all probabilities, the right path to stabilize the chaotic Middle East starts with the unavoidable ousting of the Syrian dictator upon which a transitional democratic government can have the capabilities and incentives to fight theoterrorism.
-Any attempt to cool off the current unprecedented inflamed situation in the Middle East has to reconstitute a new balanced power-sharing formula in Iraq, between Sunnis and Shiites, is not only inevitable to the peacemaking progress in Iraq but in neighboring countries as well.
+Any attempt to cool off the current unprecedented inflamed situation in the Middle East has to reconstitute a new balanced power-sharing formula in Iraq, between Sunnis and Shiites, which is not only inevitable to the peacemaking progress in Iraq but to neighboring countries as well.

 Within that compass, it is mandatory to the success of all regional security efforts to see the international community exerts real pressure on the Iranian regime to terminate its hostile interferences in the internal affairs of Arab countries: Bahrain, Yemen, Iraq, Syria, and Lebanon.
 Keeping in mind that any effort to achieve a calm and peaceful Middle East without shutting down the Iranian nuclear programs soon is a political illusion, let alone it will induce a nuclear race in this edgy region.

 Meanwhile, the international community should perceive their national interest in resolving Middle East’s pending issues, such as the realization of a sovereign Palestinian state, mediating a durable Arab–Israeli peace, putting an end to the Syrian tragedy, installing a balanced democracy in Iraq, and exerting pressure on Iran to stop meddling in Arab Affairs so that the burning hearts and minds of Arabs and Muslims cool off.